ThePhD/ThePhD.github.io/_posts/2019-06-01-Niebloids.markdown

 }
 ```

 Of course, this falls on its face when you want to sometimes specify template arguments, or otherwise not bother, as is the case with `sol::stack::push(lua_state, deduce_me);` and `sol::stack::push<MakeThisTypeInside>(lua_state, but, perfectly, forward, all, these, args, for, me);`.
 You would think this is a unicorn use case, but it actually [comes up in real usage](https://github.com/ThePhD/sol2/issues/814)!
 This is an additional parameter to consider when you want to use range-v3 style customization point design; does your customization point require template parameters?
+Is it optional?
+And so on, so forth.

 ### Slight Aside: Unicorn Proxies since sol2

-As a side note, this is also why `sol::function`, `sol::protected_function`, and all of sol's table lookup functions have to return a proxy type that omni-converts to any type.
-If we could write `sol::function f = ...; f<T>(some, args, here);` and have the template arguments given to the `template <typename Ret, typename Args...> decltype(auto) operator()` and not just error, we would be able to avoid this problem entirely and niebloids would be sufficiently powerful to cover all of the use cases.
+As a side note, this is also why `sol::function`'s function call operator, `sol::protected_function`'s function call operator, and all of sol's table lookup functions have to return a proxy type that omni-converts to any type.
+If we could write `sol::function f = ...; f<T>(some, args, here);` and have the template arguments given to the `template <typename Ret, typename Args...> decltype(auto) operator()(Args&&...);` and not just error, we would be able to avoid this problem entirely and niebloids would be sufficiently powerful to cover all of the use cases.
 But, alas, it's C++: things can't just work!
 There's rules.
 Regulations!
 And of course, parsing shenanigans that obstruct this kind of syntax.

 Granted, this isn't necessarily a problem: it's only a problem for _some_ use cases.
 Niebler's design space was for range-v3 and worked off of ideas behind things like `std::begin`, `std::swap`, etc. These types do not have template arguments passed explicitly to the call, so it's not something that could come up and not part of the surface area being managed by these customization points.
 Plus, like most things in C++, Niebler was essentially faced with creating a customization point design that could both defeat ADL and then leverage it: that's an exceedingly tall order, especially when several prominent voices in the Committee's Language Evolution group spend a lot of time shaking their heads at the Committee's Librarians when they talk about ADL being a problem.